 The roadway lighting system is in generally good condition.
-During the annual inspection, HNTB noted that most interchanges and service plazas had a few lights that were not operating.
-Some of these lights were located at the Kennebunk Service Plazas which were under construction at the time of inspection.
-Authority Maintenance forces replace or repair lights as required to maintain acceptable lighting levels.
+During the annual inspection, HNTB noted most interchanges and service plazas had a few lights that were not operating.
+Authority Maintenance forces routinely replace or repair lights as required to maintain acceptable lighting levels.